UMBCCyberDawgs/umbccyberdawgs.github.io/index.md

 Welcome to the UMBC Cyber Dawgs' homepage.
 We are a group of UMBC students who share a common interest in computer and network security.

-## DawgCTF 2019

-Our spring CTF registration is live.
-For event information and registration, visit our [DawgCTF 2019](/dawgctf) page.

 ## How to get involved

 There are a few things you can do to get involved with the club.